Allencaidota/ContosoUniversity/README.md

              after getting the data we can sort the data in controller
 2. edit the view index student page the table was displayname from model.name, fname, and enrollmentdate to actionlink

+8/4/2021
+Add a Search box
+using the students from we created for the sortOrder funtion add a seachString parmater to the index controller method check if string is null if not null we use "where" linq to search and use contains function to seach the string that pass by textbox last we need to add textbox  to index view and search button